 (Connection details will be emailed shortly before the event)

-- Have experience with organisation-specific IT infrastructure and practices.
+• experience with organization-specific IT infrastructure and practices.

 On course completion, you will be able to: